bonzol/Moveo_Task/README.md

-This app is a home task for MoveoGroup
+This app is a home task for MoveoGroup.
 This is an Angular app, including JavaScript, HTML, CSS, TypeScript, Bootstrap and Angular Material.
-The app uses https://randomuser.me/documentation free API, and https://www.mapbox.com/.
+The app uses https://randomuser.me/ free API, and https://www.mapbox.com/.

 The app fetch endless random users, and features their data and location.

-You can find the deployed app here:
+You can find the deployed app here: https://moveotaskalon.netlify.app

-https://moveotaskalon.netlify.app
+Overall Description:

+The app has a LayoutComponent, and inside it header, main and footer components.
+The Header is a collapse navbar, and the footer has some text.
+The Main component contains the main component, the Table!
+The table can be sort by clicking the diffrent heads (name, email, gender and age).
+You can send a mail to each use by clicking the email address.
+Beneath the table there is a pagination control for page number.
+You can go to any page number (bigger then 0).
+By clicking the user row you will redirect to the User Details page.
+The User Details component presents the data from the table, and additional info (state, city and street). also there is a map with a marker, corresponding to the coordinates of the user location.
+The actual fetching accruing in the User Service, which is injected in the constructor components.

 Task Instructions: